PoCInnovation/Workshops/p2p/5.Create_an_ERC-20/README.md

 > ⚠️ Take care about the [visibility](https://docs.soliditylang.org/en/v0.8.21/contracts.html#state-variable-visibility) of your variables!
 The names of the variables can give you clues 😉

 - Create in the `ERC20` contract the following [mappings](https://docs.soliditylang.org/en/v0.8.21/types.html#mapping-types):
-    - `_balances` wich corresponds to the balance of all wallets
+    - `_balances` which corresponds to the balance of all wallets
     - `_allowances` which corresponds to the number of tokens whose owner has authorized the spender to use
 > ⚠️ Take care about the [visibility](https://docs.soliditylang.org/en/v0.8.21/contracts.html#state-variable-visibility) of your mappings!